2i2c-org/team-compass/projects/managed-hubs/support.md

 Community Representative
   A person that has the authority to speak on behalf of the communities we work with, and is a point-of-contact for support.
+  Communities may have multiple community representatives, provided they all have the authority to make decisions on behalf of the community.
   See [](roles:community-representative) for more information.

 Incident Report